vsespb/mt-aws-glacier/README.md

 NOTE: For some distributions with old Perl stuff (examples: *CentOS 5/6*) you need to update CPAN and Module::Build first: `cpan -i CPAN`, `cpan -i Module::Build`

 NOTE: CPAN asks too many questions during install (but ignores important errors).
-You can avoid it by running `cpan` command and configuring it like this (note the command starts with "o" letter):
+You can avoid it by running `cpan` command and configuring it like this:

 	o conf build_requires_install_policy yes
 	o conf prerequisites_policy follow